 Why you procrastinate on homework

 You procrastinate on homework because issues such as exhaustion and anxiety outweigh your self-control and motivation.
 These issues include personal factors, like fear and perfectionism, and situational factors, like distractions and unclear instructions.

 Specifically, when you need to get homework done, you rely primarily on your self-control in order to get yourself to do it.
 Furthermore, your self-control is sometimes supported by your motivation, which helps you complete your homework on time.

 This explains why you might end up procrastinating on your homework even when you have the necessary motivation and you truly wish that you could just get started.
-This also explains why you might end up procrastinating on your homework until right before the deadline, when the increased motivation, often in the form of stressful pressure, finally pushes you to get to work.
+This also explains why you might end up procrastinating on your homework until right before deadlines, when the increased motivation, often in the form of stressful pressure, finally pushes you to get to work.

 Accordingly, common reasons for procrastinating on homework include the following: